legionlegion/tp/docs/UserGuide.md

 <box type="info" seamless>
   <b>Remark:</b> You should avoid empty lines in the csv file you want to import.
-Pre-existing patients in the address book will not be imported again.
+Pre-existing patients(identified by same name and phone number) in the address book will not be imported again.
 </box>

 <h4 id="add" style="color: #7393B3">